dunex-project/dunex-core/doc/man/yes.1.md

 ===========

 Repeatedly prints the string specified on the command line.
 If no string is provided, prints 'y' instead.
+Can be used to print arbitrary UTF-8 characters with the format '\\uNNNN'.

 FLAGS
 =====